elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases.md

 seo:
   title: QuickTakes | Health Studies
   page_description: >-
-    Prevalence and incidence are key epidemiological concepts that differ in measuring existing and new cases of diseases, crucial for understanding public health dynamics and resource allocation.
+    This content explains the differences between prevalence and incidence in epidemiology, focusing on existing versus new cases, their definitions, timeframes, interpretations, and provides an illustrative example.
   page_keywords: >-
-    prevalence, incidence, epidemiology, existing cases, new cases, health status, population health, disease measurement, healthcare planning, disease burden
+    prevalence, incidence, epidemiology, existing cases, new cases, health status, disease burden, healthcare planning, disease spread, public health
 author: QuickTakes
 question: >-
     How do prevalence and incidence differ in terms of existing and new cases?